Skip to main content

 Required roles: system administrator, security administrator

-One user authentication method available in Zowe is via JWT tokens, whereby a token can be provided by a specialized service, which can then be used to provide authentication information.
+One user authentication method available in Zowe is via JSON Web Token (JWT), whereby a token can be provided by a specialized service, which can then be used to provide authentication information.

-This article describes how services in the Zowe API ecosystem are expected to accept and use JWT tokens so that API clients have a stadardized experience.
+This article describes how services in the Zowe API ecosystem are expected to accept and use JWTs so that API clients have a stadardized experience.

 tip

-For more information about authenticating with JWT tokens, see the Medium blog post Single-Sign-On to z/OS REST APIs with Zowe.
+For more information about authenticating with JWTs, see the Medium blog post Single-Sign-On to z/OS REST APIs with Zowe.

-By default, JWT tokens are produced by z/OSMF and the API Mediation Layer only serves as a proxy.
+By default, JWTs are produced by z/OSMF and the API Mediation Layer only serves as a proxy.
 For information about how to change who and how tokens are produced, see Authentication Providers within Enable Single Sign On for Clients.

-The following sequence describes how authentication through JWT tokens works:
+The following sequence describes how authentication through JWTs works:

-To obtain a JWT token, call the endpoint with the credentials for either basic authentication or the client certificate.
+To obtain a JWT, call the endpoint with the credentials for either basic authentication or the client certificate.

 • The full path for API ML is:/gateway/auth/login